Arrows — c'est la vie!

 Viewed as a Sculpture

-These two paintings sit side-by-side.
+These two paintings (36 x 36 inches) sit side-by-side.
 When photographed — and viewed in stereo and at an appropriate size — the arrows will project outwards, making the paintings a sculpture.
 To achieve the 3-D effect on this page, try staring through the paintings and let your eyes "glaze" until you notice a third image between them — then focus on that third image and, with any luck, the stereo effect will lock in.
 Try doing this from about a foot away.

 Stereo Arrow Drawings